deivyka/oop4200_vhdl_0509/Notes_W03__D3.md

 Shift registers consist of D flip-flops.
 An 8-bit shift register consists of 8 D flip-flops.
 Bidirectional shift registers are able to shift data right or left.

-#### 1. Create a function table describing the operation of the expanded shift-register.
+#### 1. Function table describing the operations of the expanded shift-register.

 clk    |reset  | ctrl | dout